 The Demat accounts come with a range of added benefits which were otherwise not available in the physical storage of your investment record.
-Apart from holding all your investments in one place, Demat accounts are also updated automatically every time you transact.
-Demat has made holding investment certificates risk-free as there are no chances of physical damage or loss.
+Apart from holding all your investments in one place, the Demat accounts are also updated automatically every time you transact.
+Demat has made maintaining investment certificates risk-free as there are no chances of physical damage or loss.

 Cons of Opening a Demat Account

-Demat account holders can be a soft target of internet frauds if they are not tech-savvy.
-Due to lesser technological know-how, they lean on external parties for assistance that may not be trustworthy.
+The Demat account holders can be a soft target of internet frauds if they are not tech-savvy.
+Due to lesser technological knowledge, they lean on external parties for assistance, who may not be trustworthy.

 The Process of Opening a Demat Account

-Step 1)Select a depository participant after carrying out your due diligence.
+Step 1)Select a depository participant after thorough research.

-Step 2) Once you select a DP, fill an account opening form and submit documents of your identity, residence proof, and passport size photographs.
+Step 2) Once you select a DP, submit an account opening form with all the requisite documents such as identity proof, residence proof, and passport size photographs.

 Step 3)PAN card is mandatory for opening a Demat account.

 Step 4)Once you submit the documents, you will receive the document containing terms and conditions along with the charges of the Demat account.

 Step 5) An in-person verification is mandatory for opening a Demat account.
 The staff of the DP will verify the documents provided in the application process.
-It is advisable to keep the original documents handy during the process.
+It is advisable to keep the original records handy during the process.

 While the Demat account is not mandatory for investing in mutual funds, investing or trading shares require a Demat account.
 It is recommended you select SEBI registered intermediaries to open your Demat account.
-You can also opt for 2-in-1 accounts, which act as both trading and Demat account.
-It is advised to open a Demat account before you start investing in keeping a tab on all your investment at nominal annual charges.
+You can also opt for 2-in-1 accounts, which act as both trading and a Demat account.
+It is advisable to open a Demat account before you start investing as it will help you in keeping a tab of all your investments at a nominal annual charge.